All Flesh is Grass (novel): Plot

-The book is set in the town of Millville, Wisconsin, in the midwestern the United States.
+The book is set in the town of Millville, Wisconsin, in the Midwestern United States.
 Simak was born in Millville, which formed the setting for many of his stories.

 The book begins with the town being suddenly enclosed by a mysterious barrier.
 The barrier has been placed by an extraterrestrial intelligence that wants to collaborate with humans as it has with other alien races, but the town's inhabitants -- as well as, eventually, the world in general -- react to it fearfully.
 The extraterrestrials, a form of hive mind or superorganism, have the form of purple flowers.

 The book follows the experiences of Brad Carter who, unlike most of his childhood friends, has remained in the slowly declining town, and who is chosen by the alien intelligence as its spokesperson.
 Eventually, he meets the extraterrestrial beings and agrees to speak for them on Earth though still being suspicious of their motives.

 Publication

 All Flesh is Grass was first published by Doubleday in 1965.
-It has since been published in at least 21 more editions.